Beyond the ICU: A Case Study in Pediatric Recovery

 The Intervention: Rebuilding the Foundation

-Economic Restoration: Healing Stephen required healing the family’s future.
+Economic Restoration: Healing Stephen required healing his family's future.
 We facilitated a full scholarship for Stephen’s eldest sister at Kimlea College.
 By empowering her to become a hospitality professional, we are creating a permanent path out of the poverty trap for the entire household.

-Witnessing the Progress:
+Witnessing the Progress

 The Urgency: The Unfinished Chapter